-Redshift has the oldest architecture with the best options.
-It does not separate storage and compute.
+Redshift has the oldest architecture, being the first Cloud DW in the group.
+Its architecture wasn’t designed to separate storage & compute.
 While it now has RA3 nodes which allow you to scale compute and only cache the data you need locally, all compute still operates together.
-You cannot separate workloads.
-While you can only run Redshift as an isolated workload on AWS, it has the most options on AWS, including the ability to deploy it in your own VPC.
+You cannot separate and isolate different workloads over the same data, which puts it behind other decoupled storage/compute architectures.
+Redshift runs as an isolated tenant per customer, and unlike other cloud data warehouses, it is deployed in your VPC.

 Redshift is limited in scale because even with RA3, it cannot distribute different workloads across clusters.
 While it can scale to up to 10 clusters automatically to support query concurrency, it can only handle a maximum of 50 queued queries across all clusters by default.
-In addition, because it locks at the table level, it is better suited for batch ingestion and limited in its write throughput.

 Firebolt is the fastest when it comes to query performance when compared to cloud data warehouses and services like Athena.
 Its unique approach to storage and indexing results in highly aggressive data pruning that scans dramatically less data compared to other technologies.
 While other technologies scan partitions or micro-partitions, Firebolt works with indexed data ranges, that are significantly smaller.
 In addition, Firebolt lets user accelerate queries further with multiple index types (Aggregating index, Join index), and using its decoupled storage & compute architecture workloads can be easily isolated to guarantee consistent performance.